Pragati2527/IBMHC20/README.md

 ->Live table with tweets.

-*Possible to change list of 'key words', in Config.py
+->Possible to change list of 'key words', in Config.py

 **Novelty**